Avinash22082001/E-commerce-Sales-Analysis/README.md

 ### Learnings

 Dashboard Development
 Calculated Field
 Custom Charts and its Formatting
 Conditional Formatting
 YoY calculation
 Sparklines
 Filters and Sorting
 Pivot Table
 Brief Description of the dataset
 Fields and its Description

-Order Date- Date on which customer has placed the order

-Ship Date- Shipment date of placed order
+Order Date- Date on which customer has placed the order Ship Date- Shipment date of placed order
 Ship Mode- Mode of shipment- Same Day/First Class/Second Class/Standard
 Customer Id- Unique Customer Id
 Segment- Consumer/Home Office/Corporate
 Country- Country Name of customer
 City- Customer's City
 State- Customer's State
 Postal Code- Pincode of the customer
 Region- Main Region acc. to Country

-Product ID- Unique Product Id
+Product ID- Unique Product ID
 Category- Category of the product
 Sub Category- Sub-Category of the product

-Product Name- Name of the Product which is ordered

-Sales- Sales value by that product sold
+Product Name- Name of the Product which is ordered Sales- Sales value by that product sold
 Quantity- No. of quantities ordered
 Discount- Offer/Discount % on that product
 Profit- Profit earned value from product's order

 ### Dashboard Outcomes